CBEP-SoCB/FOCB_Nutrients_sum/README.md

 results shared via our most recent State of Casco Bay report.
 Usually, these archives are organized into two or three folders, including the following:

-- `Data`  folder.
+- Data.
 Contains data in simplified or derived form as used in our data  analysis.
 Associated metadata is contained in related Markdown documents, usually `DATA_SOURCES.md` and `DATA_NOTES.md`.